aaatipamula-work/notes/topics/unix_linux.md

 The problem with UNIX and UNIX-like OSes is they were all paid for and proprietary software.
 While some projects such as *BSD* were already pushing to make their software completely open source, Linux came in as one of the first completely open source and free to use software that ported over many of the Unix utilities and structure.

 This was accomplished mostly by the [GNU](https://en.wikipedia.org/wiki/GNU) project as they collected and wrote the core programs that most operating systems used.
-They then release that collection of programs under a [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) or GNU General Public License which allowed for sharing, modification and commercial use of the software.
+They then release that collection of programs under a [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) or GPL which allowed for sharing, modification and commercial use of the software.
 At the time the project was only missing an operating system kernel to tie everything together.
 This is where [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) comes in.
 Linus was a Swedish software developer who first wrote the kernel for a personal computer.
 He later published it for people to share, but not under the GNU license.
-Eventually after attending a speech by [Richard Stallman]() the founder of the GNU organization he changed his kernel's license to the GNU GPL.
+Eventually after attending a speech by [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) the founder of the GNU organization he changed his kernel's license to the GPL.
 From there it was only a matter of time as the kernel became widely adopted.

 The heavy involvement of GNU in the creation of what became widely known as Linux is why you'll sometimes see people correct you and say it should be called "GNU-Linux"